James Johnson (wrestler, born 1957)

 James Lee Johnson (April 24, 1957 – September 8, 2019) was an American Greco-Roman wrestler and coach.
 As an athlete, he won a gold medal at the Pan American Championships in 1986 and was a member of three US Greco-Roman World Teams.
 Johnson later served as the head Greco-Roman coach for the Sunkist Kids Wrestling Club and was a coach for the US Greco-Roman 2012 Olympic team.

 Early life

 Johnson was born in Halifax County, North Carolina.
 He wrestled at D. H. Conley High School in Greenville, North Carolina.
-In 1976, he became the first wrestling state champion at D. H. Conley.
-He was also the first athlete from North Carolina to become an All-American at the Junior Greco-Roman Nationals.
+He became the first wrestling state champion at D. H. Conley in 1976.
+Johnson was also the first wrestler from North Carolina to become an All-American at the Junior Greco-Roman Nationals.

 College career

 He wrestled collegiately at the University of Kentucky from 1977 to 1980.
 Johnson had a career record of 65–21 and won the Southern Open twice.
 He was a three-time Southeastern Conference medalist, including second-place finishes at the 1977 and 1980 SEC Championships, and was a member of UK's 1977 SEC championship team.
 Johnson was elected to the UK Athletics Hall of Fame in 2016.